 Top 5 Larch Hikes In Canmore Kananaskis

 Larch trees are the only needled tree to shed needles in the fall.
-They usually change to a golden yellow colour in mid-September, and loose their needles in late October.
+They usually change to a golden yellow colour in mid-September and lose their needles in late October.
 The trees at higher elevations turn first.

-Our travel counsellors have put together their favourite fall larch hikes in the Canmore Kananskis area.
+Our travel counsellors have put together their favourite fall larch hikes in the Canmore Kananaskis area.

-Located on highway 742 (Spray Lakes Road) This 8 km hike is an idyllic Larch hike.
-Most of the 300m elevation gain is achieved within the first few kilometers and then the trail opens into beautiful alpine meadows.
+Located on Highway 742 (Spray Lakes Road) This 8 km hike is an idyllic Larch hike.
+Most of the 300m elevation gain is achieved within the first few kilometres and then the trail opens into beautiful alpine meadows.